RainierJared/Human-Action-Recognition-for-NVIDIA-Jetbot-Nano/README.md

 ## Training a new classifier
 If you would like to train your own classifier:

-Firstly, add the video that you'd like to use to extract the skeletal data from, and ensure that you follow the same format in the 'videos' folder.
-Then, in 'main.py', adjust the unordered collection labelled 'labelsDict' to the name of your action.
+Firstly, add the video that you'd like to use to extract the skeletal data from, and ensure that you follow the same format in the `videos` folder.
+Then, in `main.py`, adjust the unordered collection labelled `labelsDict` to the name of your action.

-If you'd like to add more actions, then make a new folder in 'videos' named '4' and add in your video in '.mp4' format.
+If you'd like to add more actions, then make a new folder in `videos` named `4` and add in your video in `.mp4` format.

-Then, run 'featureExtraction.py'
+Then, run `featureExtraction.py`
 ```bash
 python3 featureExtraction.py
 ```

-Once this is done, the data will then be saved to 'test.pickle' under './data/test.pickle'.
+Once this is done, the data will then be saved to `test.pickle` under `./data/test.pickle`.

-Secondly, execute 'training.py'
+Secondly, execute `training.py`
 ```bash
 python3 training.py
 ```

-Once finished, 'model.p' will be generated under './model/model.p', and will be used in '__main__.py' for the classifier
+Once finished, `model.p` will be generated under `./model/model.p`, and will be used in `__main__.py` for the classifier

-Lastly, run '__main__.py'
+Lastly, run `__main__.py`
 ```bash
 python3 __main__.py
 ```